 - Fold over each tortilla so it's a half-moon shape.Note: The quantity of quesadillas you yield may vary if the size of the tortillas differ from the ones used here.

 - Carefully flip the quesadillas to the other side and continue to cook for another 2 to 3 minutes or until they're golden brown and crispy on the outside and the cheese has melted inside (carefully watch to ensure they don't burn).
-Once done, transfer the quesadillas to a baking sheet and place into your preheated oven to keep warm while you are continuing to cook the remaining quesadillas.
+Once done, transfer the quesadillas to a sheet pan and place into your preheated oven to keep warm while you are continuing to cook the remaining quesadillas.

 - Repeat process to cook remaining quesadillas.